 Before we tell you how to start a market research, we want you to understand one thing.
 Qualitative research is more than mere recording answers.
 Rather, it is about getting inside your customer’s minds.
 You don’t ask them what you did, you would be asking them why they did it.
 This helps you to develop in-depth insights regarding the customer’s behavioral patterns and gifts you a complete and meaningful customer profile to leverage your success.

-Market Research should be done properly or can mislead you in an entirely different direction.
-Used for maintaining competitiveness over the competitors, market research provides important information such as identifying your customers’ needs and competition.
-You can now take two methods to go on this research: you could use Qualitative research methods, or the Quantitative research methods to collect data.
-Obviously, the nature of the data collected through these two methods would prove to be different.
+Qualitative market research just like any other research provides important information such as identifying your customers’ needs and competition.
+You can now take two methods for a market research – you could use Qualitative research methods, or the Quantitative research methods to collect data.
 While quantitative research data is more about numbers and finite information, Qualitative research data tends to favor the long, detailed information.
 And if you want to generate analyses that go beyond ‘how many people visit your website’, to ‘why did they come to your website’ or ‘why did they leave’, you have to choose qualitative research methods to go by.

 1. What do your existing and potential customers feel about you?

 This is where you should start.
 You have a company and you are launching products after products.
 If you want to market yourself you have to know the image that the customers have about you.
 Imagine that you are an MNC in the beauty care department.
 If your products are very costly or worse, if your potential customers think that you are beyond what they can afford, they are going to shy away from your brand.
 And if your target audience is geographically from third world countries, you are not going to flourish as much as you wanted.